 Common Name: Water Smartweed

-Polygonum coccineum is a Perennial up to 0.50 metres tall.
+Polygonum coccineum is a perennial plant that can grow up to 0.50 metres tall.

 It has edible uses.

 Although no specific mention has been made for this species, there have been reports that some members of this genus can cause photosensitivity in susceptible people.